Skip to content

 Principle component analysis (PCA)

 PCA aims to find the orthogonal directions of maximum variance and project the data onto a new subspace with equal or fewer dimensions than the original one.
-Simply speaking, GRM (genetic relationship matrix; covariance matrix) is first estimated and then PCA is applied to this matrix to generate eigenvectors and eigenvalues.
-Finally, the \(k\) eigenvectors with the largest eigenvalues are used to transform the genotypes to a new feature subspace.

 image

-A simple PCA
+A simple illustration of PCA

 Source data: